DMcD Productions, Inc. is an independent multimedia company run by David McDonald

-After almost two decades of operation in Northern Minnesota,
+In 2016, after almost two decades based in northern Minnesota,

 You are invited to watch some of the videos on the